 Meeting in the Old Pierce County courthouse in late 1859 or early 1860, this church was organized.
 It met in homes and the community hall until the first building was erected in 1872.
-R. B. Reppard gave the material to build the church, a wooden, frame building.
+R. B. Reppard gave the material to build the church, a wooden frame building.
 The Blackshear Methodist church was the first built in Blackshear.
 In 1873, Blackshear MECS and Waycross MECS were put together as a charge and the pastor boarded in Blackshear.
-The second, of brick, was built in 1904, while Rev. R. E. Bailey was the pastor.
+The second building, made of brick, was built in 1904, while Rev. R. E. Bailey was the pastor.
 The building committee included A. J. Strickland, E. L. Darling, Sr., John O. Ward, J. C. Brower and John A. Strickland.

-Women were first named as officers of the church in 1890 with Mrs. G. N. Hendry, Mrs. Susie Goethe and Mrs. M. J. Grace being named to the Board of Stewards.
+Women were first named as officers of the church in 1890 with Mrs. G. N. Hendry, Mrs. Susie Goethe, and Mrs. M. J. Grace being named to the Board of Stewards.
 The next woman to be elected was Mrs. W. B. Culpepper elected to lay leader in 1920.
-Mrs. L. H. Oden was named trustee for 1925 and Mrs. R. W. Belvin joined her on the board in 1926.
+Mrs. L. H. Oden was named a trustee for 1925 and Mrs. R. W. Belvin joined her on the board in 1926.

 In the 1970s, the women’s groups formed the UMW, a new organ was purchased, an illustrated church directory was published, and a new building committee was formed for a new Sunday school building.
 The first building in this expansion was finished in 1975 and held the nursery, kindergarten, elementary classrooms, restrooms, and storage closets.
 The second building was finished in October 1979 and contained the pastor's office, secretary's office, adult classrooms, restrooms and storage closets

 .
 The last building for these plans, containing a large social hall, dressing rooms, storage areas, large kitchen, pantry, and restrooms, was opened in June 1985.